jacobsuh/blog/_posts/2018-07-18-my-must-consume-list.md

 <dl>

 	<dt>[Read] <a href="https://www.newyorker.com/magazine/2015/05/18/tomorrows-advance-man">"The Mind of Marc Andreessen" by Tad Friend for The New Yorker</a></dt>
-	<dd>This piece on Marc Andreessen, one of the most successful VCs in the world, is one the most thorough and interesting profiles I've read in a while.
+	<dd>This piece on Marc Andreessen, one of the most successful VCs in the world, is one of the most thorough and interesting profiles I've read in a while.
 I'm fairly sure the title of the article changed at one point to what it is now, so I'll just keep the original title here.</dd>

 	<dt>[Read] <a href="https://medium.com/@merci/wtf-is-product-market-fit-8fd9df41c573">"WTF is Product/Market Fit?" by Merci Victoria Grace</a></dt>
 	<dd>A quick article on how to evaluate product/market fit.
 This article is mainly for growth hackers/PMs, but I found it valuable for venture investing too.</dd>